raspberrypilearning/green-goals/en/step_2.md

 ## Walk through the goals

-Get the UN panda to walk through the different Green Goals, making the Green Goal Panda sprites respond to the backdrop changes.
+Get the United Nations' panda to walk through the five Green Goal, making the five Green Goal Panda sprites respond to the backdrop changes.

 --- task ---